howdyai/botkit/readme.md

 ## Install Botkit

-Botkit is a Node.js module, and works with Node and npm.
+Botkit is a Node.js module and works with Node and npm.

 ### **Remix on Glitch**